KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ##### Recipient table

-The Recipient table contains the array of json objects for an Recipeint entry.
+The recipient table contains the array of json objects for recipeint entries.
 Note that the ia (and path) needs to be defined or the url.
-If ia is defined and path is not there, the path will have the default value ".knx".
+If the ia is defined and the path is not there, the path will have the default value ".knx".

-- "id" : identifier in the group object table
+- "id" : identifier in the group object table.
-- "ia" : internal address of the target device
+- "ia" : internal address of the target device.
-- "ga" : the array of group addresses
+- "ga" : the array of group addresses.
-- "path" : the optional path to send the commands too.
+- "path" : the optional path to send the commands to.
-- "url" : the unicat url to send the command too
+- "url" : the unicat url to send the command to.

 | JSON Tag | CBOR tag |
 |----------| ---------|